• Skip to primary navigation

 Recipe Notes

-Boil It!: You really need to boil as indicated.
+Make Sure to Boil: You really need to boil as indicated.
 It keeps the fudge from being grainy.

-Cool It!: Let the fudge cool completely before eating.
+Cool Completely: Let the fudge cool completely before eating.
 It sets up well, but it can take awhile.
-You can pop it in the freezer if you're having a true "I need fudge now" attack.
+You can pop it in the freezer if you’re having a true “I need fudge now” attack.

-Sweeteners: Of course you can make this Sugar-free Fudge using whatever sweeteners you like--but choosing wholesome is better for you, of course.
-We all know that refined white sugar isn't the best for you!
+Sweeteners: Of course you can make this Sugar-free Fudge using whatever sweeteners you like–but choosing wholesome is better for you, of course.
+We all know that refined white sugar isn’t the best for you!

 Marshmallow Options: You can use either a vegan marshmallow fluff, vegan marshmallows, keto marshmallows, or keto marshmallow fluff.
 All should work in this recipe.
 I used my Homemade Sugar-free Marshmallows and it worked out great!